Tourism Industry Development

 DestinationQ is a partnership between the Queensland Government, Tourism and Events Queensland and the Queensland Tourism Industry Council to support ongoing engagement between industry and government to identify key priorities to drive growth and jobs in Queensland's tourism industry.

-Information about the forum, regional events and a range of other resources about Queensland’s tourism industry are available on the DestinationQ website.
+Information about the DestinationQ partnership, events and a range of other resources about Queensland’s tourism industry are available on the DestinationQ website.

-- As part of the 2016-17 State Budget, the government announced the $33.5 million Advance Queensland: Connecting with Asia Strategy.
-This strategy is part of the Queensland Government’s $420 million accelerated Advance Queensland agenda.
+- Deliver the $33.5 million Advance Queensland: Connecting with Asia Strategy, part of the Queensland Government’s Advance Queensland agenda.

-- Deliver the annual DestinationQ Forum to bring together government and industry to grow Queensland jobs.
+- Deliver initiatives under the DestinationQ partnership to bring together government and industry to grow Queensland jobs.